UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

     1) This version is the one in this repository this document discusses

 ### Common implementation
-While there is a common implementation between the implementations (They started as simply the same code and commenting out the functionality not desired) they have and will diverge over time.
+While there is a common implementation between the two (They started as simply the same code and commenting out the functionality not desired) they have and will diverge over time.
 Though, anything in the core parsing of headers and general code generation from templates is likely to remain.
 (It may be viable to support a common library for this scenario but this is ONLY necessary when the native side of the interop library changes)

 ## Usage
 > [!IMPORTANT]
 > This project has a dependency on the `CppSharp` library which ONLY supports the `X64`
-> architecture but the generated wrappers are NOT dependent on a particular architecture.
+> architecture but the generated wrappers are NOT dependent on any particular architecture.
 > This limits the environments that can be used to generate the sources.
 To simplify that,
 > the generated sources are placed into source control but generated off-line by a
 > developer.
 A developer machine doing this ***MUST*** be X64 or this tool can't run.
 This